 The Resolute’s tire pattern is comprised of three different sections.

 The center row is made of small square-shaped knobs that are designed to decrease roll-resistance.
-A wider set of knobs make up the intermediate and sides of the tire in order to offer better traction and mud-shedding capability on rougher terrain.
+A wider set of knobs make up the tire’s intermediate and sides to offer better traction and mud-shedding capability on rougher terrain.
 Square knobs are designed to bite into the terrain when rising out of the saddle to climb.

-The Resolute is a somewhat wider tire at 42 mm, so be sure to check your frame’s clearance to see if their work with your rig.
+The Resolute is a somewhat wider tire at 42 mm, so be sure to check your frame’s clearance to see if they work with your rig.
 Both 700c and 650b sizes are available.